 RCC uses Reinforced Instructions for Student Excellence (RISE) to determine course placement.

-Placement testing is used if the student has graduated high school more than 10 years ago and does not meet any of the other requirements under our RISE policy.
 Students may be exempt from taking the placement test if their course does not require a math or English prerequisite.
 Students may also be exempt if they have official placement testing scores less than 10 years old.
 We accept NC DAP, Accuplacer, COMPASS, ACT and SAT.
 Please request an official copy of your scores to be sent to RCC from the issuing institution, if you have already completed a placement test and would like to use those scores.

 Acceptance of Other Test Scores